-Overall, I would best describe Guava Jelly as an “excellent” indica strain from MÜV.
+Overall, I would best describe Guava Jelly as a “very good” hybrid strain from MÜV.

 With this batch of flower, MÜV continues to impress me.
 Their grow team deserves recognition, because they have really turned around the quality of the flower in the latter half of 2020.
 I’ve went from feeling like it was “rolling the dice” buying their Tier 1, to feeling pretty confident I’m going to get a high quality eighth of cannabis.
 I’ll definitely be trying more of MÜV’s new strains in the near future, and reviewing them here for all of you.